FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 to attend the last Poster and Demo session where, like with the last 2 days, I follow the same routine of walking around and eating food.

-I’m particularly pleased with the way this session turns out because I was able to strike a conversation with somebody working with crowd-sourcing data in [Bitcoin](https://bitcoin.org/en/).
-It was random, but I came away knowing more about the mechanizations behind Bitcoin and why it’s obvious there is a lot of risk involved.
+I'm particularly pleased with the way this session turns out because I was able to strike a conversation with somebody working with crowd-sourcing data in [Bitcoin](https://bitcoin.org/en/).
+It was random, but I came away knowing more about the mechanizations behind Bitcoin and why it's obvious there is a lot of risk involved.

 Also, there was wild mushroom pasta, which was quite possibly the best thing I ate since I arrived.